-Archaeological sites and historic places are major tourist attractions worldwide.
-In the past few years, visits to historical sites have ranked third-after dining in restaurants and shopping-among the activities of Americans traveling abroad.
+Archaeological sites and historic places are major tourist attractions world-wide.
+In the past few years, visits to historical sites have ranked third-after dining in restaurants and shopping-among the most popular activities for Americans traveling abroad.
 The number of people who visit archaeological sites rises every year, and this increase can have significant negative impacts.
-In many instances, increased visits have led to damage at sites and portions of sites have often been closed to the public to prevent further deterioration.
+In many instances, increased visits have led to damage at sites and often portions of sites have to be closed to the public to prevent further deterioration.
 In extreme cases, entire sites have been closed.